wavescholar/numerical_libraries/README.md

 The solution for these resides in the kl root folder which is not in source control.
 The individual project files are in the repo.

+The directory structure of these libraries is suboptimal.
+The packages were added during an organic evolution of one of my projects a long time ago and I’ve never revisited the location of some of the libraries.
+For instance Arpack is located here;  ConvexOptimization / SDPA_INTEL_BLAS / arpack++ / ARPACK.
+SDPA is a convex solver.
+Arpack obviously; is not.